 Music: Florian Malicke

-The Historikerlabor has existed since 2013 and is an interdisciplinary association of humanities and social scientists and artists.
-On the basis of contemporary historical research methods, historical content and actors - acting people - are made tangible on stage.
-The research for sources and actors in their life and work milieus becomes a montage of protocols, notes, letters, memories, and comments of the historians in the projects of the laboratory.
+The Historikerlabor has existed since 2013 and is an interdisciplinary association of humanities scholars, social scientists and artists.
+On the basis of contemporary historical research methods, historical content and players - people taking action - are made tangible on stage.
+The research of sources and protagonists in their life and work milieus becomes a montage of protocols, notes, letters, memories and comments of the historians in the projects of the laboratory.
 The examination of history takes place before the eyes of the audience.
 Facts and contexts can be experienced sensually in the amalgam of historical analysis and artistic presentation.